Home Delaware County Emergency Child Custody Order

 • Child has been removed to another state or country without the permission of the court or the other parent.

-• Adverse changes in the livability of the home, such as flooding, eviction, or shutting off of utilities, are endangering the child’s welfare.
+• Adverse changes in the livability of the home, such as flooding, eviction, or shutting off utilities, are endangering the child’s welfare.

 • Custodial parent is using drugs.